pipecraft2/user_guide/doc/installation.rst

     |
     .. youtube:: v1smqfAz5nE
     |

 ____________________________________________________

 Updating PipeCraft2
 -------------------

-Auto-updates will be available (hopefully) soon [at least for Windows]!

  | See :ref:`PipeCraft2 releases here <releases>`.
  | See :ref:`removing docker images <removedockerimages>` section.